dgc-network/coliving-protocol/solana-programs/anchor/coliving-data/cli/README.md

 --user-id 1
 ```

-## 4. Delete a content list
+## 4. Delete a contentList
-Delete a given content list denoted by its id.
+Delete a given contentList denoted by its id.

 ```
 yarn run ts-node cli/main.ts -f deleteContentList \